da4asandbox/modules-css/historicizing-data/lesson-1.md

 ## Discussion: "Collect, Analyze, Imagine, Teach" {#activity1}

 ### Defining Concepts
+- ***In small groups:***
-- **In small groups:** try to come up with a working definition of the following concepts from in your own words
+- Try to come up with a working definition of the following concepts from in your own words:
     - Counterdata
     - "The Pitfalls of Proof"
     - Data Ethics vs. Data Justice